sunpy/sunpy/CITATION.rst

    *This research has made use of SunPy vX.Y (version citation), an open-source and free community-developed solar data analysis Python package (citation).*

-The citation should be to the `SunPy paper`_ and the version number should cite the `Zenodo DOI`_ for the version used in your work.
+The citation should be to the `SunPy paper`_ and the version number should cite the specific `Zenodo DOI`_ for the version used in your work.

 .. code:: bibtex